 Making More Time

-I’m hoping you haven’t notice, though I’m sure many of you have, but lately I’ve been pressed for time.
+I’m hoping you haven’t noticed, though I’m sure many of you have, but lately I’ve been pressed for time.
 Between working at my full-time job, working at my part-time job, doing my home business, cleaning the building of my full-time job, and doing my online freelancing, this blog has fallen down in my priority list a bit.

 I still love blogging here and I’m going to make every effort to move it up the priority list while still balancing all my money-making activities.
 But, something had to give.
 It was getting to the point that all of my waking time was spent working on one project or another and I had zero time for myself or my family and friends unless I scheduled these activities days in advance and worked extra to be ahead of schedule so I could take the time off.